17 Benefits of Bokashi Bin Composting in your Apartment.

 The bokashi bran and kitchen scraps ferment in an airtight environment for 2 weeks.

 This creates a pre-compost that you dig into your soil.
-It will turn into compost after 2 more weeks or you could add garden lime and feed it to your worm bin.
+It will turn into compost after 2 weeks of digging into garden soil.

 1. There are no bad odours

-Bokashi bran consists of beneficial bacterial that produce no smell.
+Bokashi bran consists of beneficial bacteria that produce no smell.
 This is unlike the pungent smells that come from rotting food in a compost bin.

 2. It doesn't attract animals or insects